jpgmv1998/reproducible_paper_template/README.md

       * the output(s) of `sample_forAnalysis_folderName.R` file with the following name pattern: `dataFormat_forAnalysis_folderName.Rdata`.

-* `analysis` - a folder, that may need more adaptations accordingly to the project, containing some folders like:
+* `analysis` - a folder to store figures and tables with results of interest.

-  * `maps` - to store maps when using spatial data.

-  * `stats` - to store descriptive statistics (tables/graphics)

-  * `regs` - to store regression outputs (tables/graphics).

 * `_temp` - a folder to store temporary files (e.g. files automatically generated when processing raster data)